Arpan-Shah-102/slots-tycoon/README.md

 5. Loans, interst, banks
 6. Gambling Minions

-7. Shop (Flex how much money you have by buying online collectibles)
+7. Shop (Flex how much money you have by buying online collectibles) [FINISHED]
 8. Add more upgrades, increase their price, and decrease their value [FINISHED]

 9. Add money goal